How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 Step 2: Change your GA4 ID (after importing)

-After importing (step 3), simply:
+After importing (step 3):

 • Go to Variables in GTM

-• Open the variable "GA4 Measurement ID"
+• Open "GA4 Measurement ID"

-• Change G-XXXXXXXXXX to your real Measurement ID (e.g. G-A1B2C3D4E5)
+• Change G-XXXXXXXXXX to your real ID (e.g. G-A1B2C3D4E5)

 • Save

 All tags update automatically because they reference this variable.
+I love this approach because if you ever need to switch GA4 properties, you only change one thing.

 Step 3: Import into Google Tag Manager